CodeCreatePlay360/PandaEditor/README.md

 ![Image](images//00.gif)
 ![Image](images//01.png)

-Panda3d is one of best open source game engines out there, but lack of a proper scene editor and tools for artists limits its scope and target audience, this project aims to make Panda3d more intuitive to use for artists and game developers by providing an editor centric workflow.
+**Panda3d is one of best open source game engines out there, but lack of a proper scene editor and tools for artists limits its scope and target audience, this project aims to make Panda3d more intuitive to use for artists and game developers by providing an editor centric workflow**.
-It has all the basic level editor functionalities such as
+It has all the basic features of a level editor

 * Object manipulation
 * Properties panel